 Infected by the cold of the graves

-The new book is the first in a series from the Seattle publisher that will celebrate Uruguay-born artist Alberto Breccia, who told Spanish comics magazine Zeppelin in the 1970s that his wife was dying while he worked on Mort Cinder alongside writer Héctor Germán Oesterheld.
+The new book is the first in a series from the Seattle publisher that will celebrate the Uruguay-born Argentine artist Breccia, who told the Spanish comics magazine Zeppelin in the 1970s that his wife was dying while he worked on Mort Cinder with writer Oesterheld.
 Breccia's weekly paycheck couldn’t cover the cost of her daily prescriptions, and the artist subsequently left the medium to teach art for a short period.
-His gold-etched name gets top billing on the new collection, and in the afterword, scholar Janis Breckenridge writes about the strip's significance as a relic of the “Golden Age of Argentine Comics”:
+His gold-etched name gets top billing on the new collection, which was translated by Erica Mena.

+In the afterword, scholar Janis Breckenridge writes about the strip's significance as a relic of the “Golden Age of Argentine Comics”:

 At first glance, it might seem that Mort Cinder's plot structure is relatively straightforward if not downright simplistic.
 Over and over again, objects Ezra and Mort encounter in the antique shop evoke the past, prompt a story or, at times, lead to direct intervention in historical events.
 But it is this very framework that made it possible for the artist, Alberto Breccia, and the writer, Héctor Germán Oesterheld, to not just employ but to exceed the parameters of traditional adventure comic strips and serials.

 Death enshrouds the ten stories written for Mort Cinder, a comic thematically fixated on impermanence that ended after only two years and ran infrequently in the magazine where it was first published.
-Breckenridge notes that its "very name (death, ash) suggests cycles of dying and rebirth" — the strip is heavy with this finality from its first post-prologue appearance ("Lead Eyes"): Winston's trade is in preserving and cataloging art and objects of past lifetimes and of people long gone.
+Breckenridge notes that its "very name (death, ash) suggests cycles of dying and rebirth"—the strip is heavy with this finality from its first post-prologue appearance ("Lead Eyes"): Winston's trade is in preserving and cataloging art and objects of past lifetimes and of people long gone.

-The messenger who introduces the main story, which revolves around a walking dead man, delivers an artifact that is pivotal to the subsequent installments — wrapped in newspaper with the headline "Murderer Mort Cinder hanged this morning" — is first described as "skeletal" and, ultimately, a "skeleton."
-Oesterheld and Breccia's antiquarian literally climbs into an open grave in the fourth strip, when Winston is pursued by ghoulish, gangly "leaden-eyed men" cloaked in thick black shadows.
-The language itself throughout Mort Cinder, which is rife with historical allusions, is suffused with death and gothic imagery:
+The messenger who introduces the main story, which revolves around a walking dead man, delivers an artifact that is pivotal to the subsequent installments—wrapped in newspaper with the headline "Murderer Mort Cinder hanged this morning"—is first described as "skeletal" and, ultimately, a "skeleton."
+Oesterheld and Breccia's antiques dealer literally climbs into an open grave in the fourth strip, when Winston is pursued by ghoulish, gangly "leaden-eyed men" cloaked in thick black shadows.

 "I plunged into the underground..."